 L'Esprit Literary Review

-$500 and publication to the Grand Prize winner; $150 and publication to Second Place; $50 and publication to three (3) Finalists.
+$500 and publication to the Grand Prize winner; $150 and publication to Second Place; $100 and publication to Third Place; $50 and publication to two (2) Finalists.
 Shortlist, Finalists, and any Honorable Mentions will be announced permanently on the journal website.
 See the previous results–and read all five Finalist stories in the 2025 Prize–here.

-The Grand Prize Winner and Second Place Award will be selected, via blind read, from this pool of finalists by Guest Judge Michael Nath; see more on Michael's background and interests below.
+The Grand Prize Winner, Second Place, and Third Place will be selected, via blind read, from this pool of finalists by Guest Judge Lucy Ives.

-We have two options for entrance.
-A $10 fee includes a complimentary digital copy of L’Esprit Issue Seven, featuring writing from Kathleen Rooney, Christopher Linforth, Art O’Connor, Kat Meads, Robert Cunningham, and more.
-Issue Seven also features the Grand Prize Winner, Second Place Award, and Finalists from the 2025 Clarissa Dalloway Prize for Short Prose.
+We have two options for entry.
+A $10 fee includes a complimentary digital copy of L'Esprit Issue Eight, featuring writing from Maggie Armstrong, Jennifer McMahon, Miah Jeffra, and more.
+Issue Eight also features the Grand Prize Winner, Second Place Award, and Finalists from the 2026 Leopold Bloom Prize for Innovative Narration.
 This high-resolution version is optimized for reading on tablets and other devices, allowing the issue to be experienced as designed, immersive and rich.

-A $15 fee includes the digital copy of I7 plus an Expedited Response; we will prioritize your submission and reply with a decision about the longlist phase within three days.
+A $15 fee includes the digital copy of Issue Eight plus an Expedited Response; we will prioritize your submission and reply with a decision about the shortlist phase within three days.
 This option may be ideal for those who are planning to submit their piece elsewhere and would especially benefit from a quick response.
-If the fee presents a genuine difficulty, please email us about a waiver.

 We accept simultaneous submissions; please let us know right away if a piece has been offered elsewhere.
 Likewise, multiple submissions are welcome, with an individual submission and payment for each piece.